Heysh1n/vboard/README.md

-# VBoard: Hand-Tracked Virtual Whiteboard
+# VBoard: Hand-Tracked Virtual Whiteboard (THE FORK)

 A highly optimized, zero-latency virtual whiteboard using OpenCV and MediaPipe.
 Draw in the air with your index finger, erase with two fingers.
 Built with a focus on clean architecture, stable FPS, and real-time performance.